How To Know if Your Security or IP Camera Was Hacked

-There are several signs that may indicate that someone hacked your security or camera, including unexpected camera movements, increased data usage, and unrecognized logins.
+There are several signs that someone may have hacked your security or camera, including unexpected camera movements, increased data usage, and unrecognized logins.
 Vulnerable security systems and hacked IP cameras can reveal sensitive information about you and your family.

-Let’s explore the signs of a hacked security camera you should look for and tips on how to protect your security camera, including securing your Wi-Fi with the best virtual private network (VPNs).
+Let’s explore the signs of a hacked security camera to look for and tips on how to protect your security camera, including securing your network with strong antivirus protection.

 How to protect your security camera